 - For children younger than 14 with erythropoietic protoporphyria (see Treatment section for brief description of this condition), your doctor can measure blood levels of beta-carotene and tell you the right dose.

 - There is no Recommended Daily Allowance of beta-carotene.
 Some doctors may prescribe between 10,000 IU per day up to 83,000 IU.
-Try to get most of this from the foods you eat.
+Try to get most of your daily dose from the foods you eat.
 Eating more fruits and vegetables will ensure you get enough beta-carotene, and will also give you the added benefits of other nutrients and antioxidants.

-- Eat 5 or more servings of fruits and vegetables every day to get about 3 - 6 mg of beta-carotene.
+- Eat 5 or more servings of fruits and vegetables every day to get about 3 to 6 mg of beta-carotene.

 - For adults with erythropoietic protoporphyria, a doctor can measure blood levels of beta-carotene and tell you the right dose.

-So far, studies haven't confirmed that beta-carotene supplements by themselves help prevent cancer.
-Eating foods with beta-carotene, along with other antioxidants, including vitamins C and E, does seem to protect against some kinds of cancer.
+So far, studies have not confirmed that beta-carotene supplements by themselves help prevent cancer.
+Eating foods rich in beta-carotene, along with other antioxidants, including vitamins C and E, seems to protect against some kinds of cancer.
 However, beta-carotene supplements may increase the risk of heart disease and cancer in people who smoke or drink heavily.
 Those people should not take beta-carotene, except under a doctor's supervision.